bauerceptor/JavaProgramming/README.md

 - Generics never work on primitive types, we have to use objects with generics.

+- Compiler can *infer the type* of data used in a generic type whether that generic type is an instance (of a generic class) or a generic method.
+Similarly, compiler can infer types of generic collections while using the Streams API as well.
+Also, the compiler can infer the data-type of local variables (variables inside the methods) when such variables are declared using the `var` keyword.
+This `var` variable can even be a collection.

 -  At any unknown type, we can perform read operations but not write operations so we cannot add to a generic list anything except null (except the items added while instantiating the list from `Arrays.toList()` ).
 But we can read from this list

 -  Lower bounds (through `super`) and Upper bounds (through `extends`) can be defined by means of generics.
 Lower bounds are more generic and can allow writing data to lists as well as reading it.